Skip Navigation

 The Brennan Center filed a friend-of-the-court brief in a Louisiana redistricting case where the Supreme Court has asked parties to address whether Section 2 of the Voting Rights Act continues to be constitutional.

-On October 15, 2025, the Supreme Court will hear reargument in Louisiana v.
-Callais on the question of whether Louisiana’s “intentional creation of a second majority-minority congressional district violates the Fourteenth or Fifteenth Amendments to the U.S. Constitution.”
+In Louisiana v.
+Callais, the Supreme Court considered the question of whether Louisiana’s “intentional creation of a second majority-minority congressional district violates the Fourteenth or Fifteenth Amendments to the U.S. Constitution.”

 Background